MicrosoftDocs/OfficeDocs-Exchange/Exchange/ExchangeOnline/exchange-admin-center.md

 - **Help**: Click ![Help Icon](media/ITPro_EAC_HelpIcon.gif) to view the online help content.

-- **Disable Help bubble**: The Help bubble displays contextual help for fields when you create or edit and object.
-You can turn off the Help bubble help or turn it on if it has been disabled.
+- **Disable Help bubble**: The Help bubble displays contextual help for fields when you create or edit an object.
+You can turn off the Help bubble or turn it on if it has been disabled.

 ## Supported browsers